delfineonx/block-codeloader/README.md

   <ul>
     <li>Moves your code from block data into chest item attributes (impossible to steal).</li>
-    <li>Provides a deterministic "storage registry" so the loader can find and execute code later.</li>
+    <li>Provides a deterministic storage so the loader can find and execute code later.</li>
     <li>Can spread work across ticks to avoid interruption issues.</li>
   </ul>